Growing Places’ 7th Annual Food Gardener’s Gathering

 The West Suburban Conservation Council December Workshop

-By Tempe Staples, Regional Conservation Coordinator, Sudbury Valley Trustees
+by Tempe Staples serving as Regional Conservation Coordinator at Sudbury Valley Trustees 2017-2018

 The West Suburban Conservation Council is an informal group coordinated by the Sudbury Valley Trustees (SVT).
 The group consists of land protection experts and advocates who annually gather to share conservation, stewardship, and engagement strategies.
 On December 8th, participants convened at the Assabet National Wildlife Refuge in Sudbury, MA to discuss questions regarding the main goals of this group, common challenges for conservation organizations and the different visions of regional planning.